AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Those who know, do.
-Those that understand, teach. — Aristotle
+> When you win, say nothing, when you lose say less. — Wayne Gretzky
 <!--END_SECTION:quote-->